 I am excited to join this community and look forward to the opportunity to teach and learn at Potomac.

-It’s wonderful to be back at my alma mater teaching Spanish in the Intermediate and Upper Schools.
+It’s wonderful to be back at my alma mater teaching Spanish in the Intermediate School.
 I credit my love for the Spanish language as well as my career choice to my days as a student in Potomac’s excellent foreign language department.
 At the University of Richmond, I earned bachelor's degrees in Spanish and English and studied abroad in Spain and Argentina.
 I returned to the DC area in 2005 to direct the office of a foreign language teaching center, where I also taught Spanish and English as a Second Language to students of all ages.

-Later, I earned an Master of Science in Spanish Linguistics from Georgetown University, participating in fascinating research that focused on the cognitive benefits of bilingualism and the continual improvement of Spanish teaching methodology.
+Later, I earned a Master of Science in Spanish Linguistics from Georgetown University, participating in fascinating research that focused on the cognitive benefits of bilingualism and the continual improvement of Spanish teaching methodology.
 Now as part of the Potomac faculty, I feel fortunate to spend my days surrounded by the great energy and warmth of my exceptional colleagues and enthusiastic students.
 I hope that these young learners will develop a love for the language that will foster participation in the local and global Spanish-speaking community.

 “My high-school choir teacher was so inspiring that after one semester of college I changed my major from the social sciences to music education.”